nsykhr/mlm_word_guesser/README.md

 4. If the model can identify the winner with good certainty (either through the process of elimination or by assigning it a high probability score) before the maximum number of rounds is reached, it prints its guess and ends the game.
 5. Finally, if the process of elimination leaves no candidates to choose from, the system accepts its defeat.

-To try it, run the `run.py` script, and don't forget to specify the path to a model that can be loaded with the `transformers` library.
+To try it, run the `run.py` script or the `MLMWordGuesser` notebook, and don't forget to specify the path to a model that can be loaded with the `transformers` library.

+P. S. It is only sensible to mask words that are transformed into one BPE-token with the model's tokenizer.
+The current version also does not use any lemmatization methods because they can be unreliable and are language-specific.